Add Client to Cache

 Replace the server node IPs according to your own server node IPs.

 <configuration> ... <cache id="demoClusteredCache" load-balance="True" enable-client-logs="False" log-level="error"> <server name="22.214.171.124"/> <server name="126.96.36.199"/> </cache> ... </configuration>

 Step 2: Verify Addition of Cache Client

-To verify that the cache client has been configured successfully, open Windows PowerShell and run the Test-Stress cmdlet from the client node which makes cache calls to the cache servers.
+To verify that the cache client has been configured successfully, open PowerShell and run the Test-Stress cmdlet from the client node which makes cache calls to the cache servers.

 Test-Stress -CacheName demoClusteredCache